10 Nov A Beginner’s Guide to Using Pennsylvania’s Medicaid Waiver for Home Care

 Help decode the process for getting set up with PA Medicaid waiver services.
 This includes for home care, home health aides, and a variety of other benefits available.
 Learn about whether you are eligible for the PA Medicaid waiver.
 Plus, find out what steps you need to take to sign up.

 Looking for help in your home and with community events or outings for a loved one with mental illnesses, intellectual disabilities, and/or physical disabilities?
-Do you find information and the process around Medicaid waivers confusing or lacking?
+Do you find information and the process around Medicaid waivers in Pennsylvania confusing ?

 A Home and Community-based Services (HCBS) waiver is a Medicaid program.
 It generally helps provides assistance with skill development, respite, transportation, and other services.
 The goal is to help support the individual and their caregiver.